 For example, research suggests that frequent, affectionate touch can reverse the effects of prenatal stress in young infants (Sharp et al 2012; Pickles et al 2017).
 It may help counteract postnatal stress as well.

 In addition, warm, sensitive, responsive parenting appears to buffer kids from the negative effects of growing up in stressful environments.
+And babies with highly-reactive temperaments have the potential to become very well-adjusted kids — if their parents are patient, sensitive, and emotionally responsive (Pluess and Belsky 2010).

 - Parenting Stress: Why it matters, and what we can do for relief